dromara/disjob/README.en.md

 }'
 ```

-6. Query the database table to verify whether the task is added successfully, and view the execution information of the task:
+6. Query the database table to verify whether the task is added successfully, and view the execution information of the task

 ```sql
 -- Query the sched_job data added by curl